DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 You can prevent editing of a specific column using the [EditingState](../reference/editing-state.md) plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-editing/disable-column-editing", "showThemeSelector": true })

+## Data Validation

+Changes can be validated on-the-fly as shown in the example below.
+The 'Save' button gets disabled if any reqired field is empty.

+.embedded-demo({ "path": "grid-editing/validation-on-typing", "showThemeSelector": true })

+Another option is to validate data in the `onCommit` function.
+In this case it is possible to rollback invalid changes by omitting the `setState` call or display the error in a grid as in the demo below.

+.embedded-demo({ "path": "grid-editing/validation-on-commit", "showThemeSelector": true })